navapbc/template-application-rails/docs/app-rails/container-images.md

 ## Testing `release` locally

-It is useful to be able to test the `release` image locally without needing to execute a deployment to a hosted environment, such as for testing the production asset compilation pipeline.
+It is useful to be able to test the `release` image locally without needing to run a deploy to a hosted environment, such as to test the production asset compilation pipeline.

-In addition to the default Rails environments (i.e. `test`, `development`, `production`), this application implements a `mock-production` Rails environment, which uses "production-like" configuration.
+In addition to the default Rails environments (i.e. `test`, `development`, `production`), this application includes a `mock-production` Rails environment, which uses "production-like" configuration.
 Specifically, SSL is disabled in [`mock-production.rb`](/app-rails/config/environments/mock-production.rb):

 ```ruby
 config.assume_ssl = false